-At least 70% of the fund's assets must be invested in covered bonds that are denominated in euro and possess an investment-grade rating or a corresponding internal rating.
+1. At least 51% of the fund's assets must be

+invested in equities of U.S. issuers.
+Investments are focused on blue chips, while promising secondary stocks are also added to the portfolio.

-Up to 30% of the fund's assets may be invested in other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
+- 2. Up to 20% of the fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect. - 3.
+Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV. - 4.
+Up to 49% of the fund's assets may be invested in all other securities according to article 25, no. 1, of the Special Terms and Conditions of Investment. - 5.

-The Company will acquire equities only through the exercise of conversion and subscription rights.
-Equity holdings arising from such exercise may be held in the fund for a period of up to six months following their purchase.
-The same applies to warrants after their separation from warrant-linked bonds.

-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

 Up to 10% of the fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

-In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets will be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
+In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets will be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria. - 7.
 To determine whether and to what extent assets comply with these characteristics and also the requirements for sustainable investments under article 2, no. 17, of the Disclosure Regulation, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).

-The various ESG assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of Investment.
+The various assessment categories and investment limits for each assessment category are set out in the Special Terms and Conditions of Investment.

-This fund has not designated a reference benchmark for the attainment of the promoted environmental and/or social characteristics
+This fund has not designated a reference benchmark for the attainment of the promoted environmental and/or social characteristics.